mboladop/Portfolio-Luisa-Bolado/README.md

 -ES/ENG version:
-    * Clink on the "ES/ENG" link on the navbar.
+    * Click on the "ES/ENG" link on the navbar.
-    * Check the version language displays in the same tab.
+    * Check the version language chosen displays in the same tab.
 -CV:
-    * Clink on the "CV” link on thenavbar.
+    * Click on the "CV” link on thenavbar.
     * Check PDF displays in a different tab.
 -Contact form:
-    * Clink on the "Contact" link on the navbar.
+    * Click on the "Contact" link on the navbar.
     * Try to submit the empty form and verify that an error message about the required fields appears.
     * Try to submit the form with an invalid email address and verify that a relevant error message appears.
     * Try to submit the form with all inputs valid and verify that a success message appears.

-# How the project looks and works on different browsers and screen sizes:
+### How the project looks and works on different browsers and screen sizes:

 ![Responsive Demo](https://raw.githubusercontent.com/mboladop/Static-project-stream1-portfolio/master/responsive.gif "Responsive Demo")

-# BUGS:
+### BUGS:

 Testing in different devices i started using the console toggle device toolbar, to fix and scale the website for all the different screens.
 After doing this I realised that the display was all over the place for Iphone.
 This made me create a specific and new version for mobile.
 For this purpose I downloaded Xcode simulator and served the website via [npm package serve](https://www.npmjs.com/package/serve) to be able to access remotely through my Iphone.(Incompatibility of bg-attachment fixed with mobile devices).